Gill6111-cg/daily-diary/Day05.md

 ### Explanation

-The `inner()` function exists inside the `outer()` function and can only be accessed from within the outer function.
+The **inner()** function exists inside the **outer()** function and can only be accessed from within the outer function.

 ---

 # 📦 Arrays in JavaScript

-After learning functions, I moved on to arrays.
+The second major topic of today's session was **Arrays**.

-I learned that an array is a special type of variable used to store multiple values in a single variable.
-Instead of creating separate variables for each value, arrays allow us to keep related data together.
+I learned that an array is a special type of variable that stores multiple values in a single variable.
+Instead of creating many separate variables, arrays help us keep related data together.

-Arrays are useful for storing collections of data such as student names, marks, product prices, or city names.
+Arrays are commonly used to store collections of data such as names, marks, product prices, cities, or any list of values.

 ---